-Midterm Exam (15%)
+Midterm Test (15%)

-The midterm exam will consist of short answer and essay-style questions.
+The midterm test will consist of paragraph-length short answer questions.
 Short answer questions will ask students to demonstrate an understanding of both course readings and writing strategies discussed in lectures.
-Essay-style questions will require students to employ specific writing strategies to reflect on the course readings.
 All material discussed in class to the date of the mid-term will be covered in the examination.